devspace-sh/devspace/docs/docs/configuration/config.yaml.md

 In this section, so called deployments are defined, which will be deployed to the target cluster on `devspace up`.
 - `name` *string* the name of the deployment (if using helm as deployment method, also the release name)
 - `namespace` *string* the namespace to deploy to
+- `autoReload` *AutoReloadConfig* auto reload configuration
 - `helm` *HelmConfig* if set, helm will be used as deployment method
 - `kubectl` *KubectlConfig* if set, kubectl apply will be used as deployment method

+### devspace.deployments[].autoReload
+By default devspace will reload the build and deploy process on certain changes (when helm is chosen on changes to the chart path, when kubectl on changes to the manifest paths), in this section this behaviour can be disabled
+- `disabled` *bool* if true devspace does not reload the pipeline on kubectl manifest or helm chart changes

 ### devspace.deployments[].helm
 When specifying helm as deployment method, `devspace up` will deploy the specified chart in the target cluster.
 If no tiller server is found, it will also attempt to deploy a tiller server.